-Advisory Opinion 04-06 (affidavit about actions when an attorney friend to a sentencing judge

-Advisory Opinion 05-01 May not write letter on behalf of a life long the jacket of a book he or she authored on being a judge
+Advisory Opinion 04-06 Advisory Opinion 05-01 (affidavit about actions when an attorney representing a former client) May not write letter on behalf of a life long friend to a sentencing judge RETIRED JUDGES Advisory Opinion 05-06 A retired judge may be pictured in a robe on the jacket of a book he or she authored on being a judge Advisory Opinion 05-07 A retired judge may be the subject of a "roast" that is a fundraiser.

-RETIRED JUDGES

-Advisory Opinion 05-06 A retired judge may be pictured in a robe on

-"roast" that is a fundraiser.
 But a sitting judge may not be a "roaster" even if judge's name is not listed on the program.
 Nothing should suggest that the court or court officials are promoting the event.

-SENTENCING

-Advisory Opinion 00-08 (sentencing to jail where conditions are illegal or unconscionable)
+SENTENCING Advisory Opinion 00-08 (sentencing to jail where conditions are illegal or unconscionable) SOCIAL EVENTS Advisory Opinion 05-07 A retired judge may be the subject of a "roast" that is a fundraiser.

-SOCIAL EVENTS

-"roast" that is a fundraiser.
 But a sitting judge may not be a "roaster" even if judge's name is not listed on the program.
 Nothing should suggest that the court or court officials are promoting the event.

-Advisory Opinion 09-02 Permissive activities must not violate Code of Judicial
+Advisory Opinion 09-02 Permissive activities must not violate Code of Judicial Conduct SPECIALITY BAR ASSOCIATIONS

-Conduct

-SPECIALITY BAR ASSOCIATIONS

-Advisory Opinion 99-04 (complimentary membership in trial lawyers association)

-Advisory Opinion 99-07 (membership in ATLA)

-Advisory Opinion 01-02 (judge may not be a judicial member fellow, or supporter of the Association of Trial Lawyers of America (ATLA), but may receive free ATLA publications, accept complimentary registration at ATLA conventions, and speak at ATLA programs)
+Advisory Opinion 99-04 (complimentary membership in trial lawyers association) Advisory Opinion 99-07 (membership in ATLA) Advisory Opinion 01-02 (judge may not be a judicial member fellow, or supporter of the Association of Trial Lawyers of America (ATLA), but may receive free ATLA publications, accept complimentary registration at ATLA conventions, and speak at ATLA programs)